 When were Mary and Joseph married?

 And everyone was on his way to register for the census, each to his own city.
 Joseph also went up from Galilee, from the city of Nazareth, to Judea, to the city of David which is called Bethlehem, because he was of the house and family of David, in order to register along with Mary, who was engaged to him, and was with child.
-Luke 2:3-5 (NAS95S)
+Luke 2:3-5 (NASB)

-Mary and Joseph were still engaged to be married when they made their trip to Bethlehem.
-According to Jewish law a couple was not considered married until they had sexual intercourse.
+Here we are told that Mary and Joseph were still engaged to be married when they made their trip to Bethlehem.
+According to Jewish law, a couple was not considered married until they had sexual intercourse.

-Reference Links:Wedding In Cana
+Wedding In Cana

 The Gift – The Virgin Birth of Christ

 Fables of Christmas — Birth of Christ, Pagan Holiday, Christmas tree, Candy Cane